mui/material-ui/docs/data/material/guides/right-to-left/right-to-left.md

 # Right-to-left

-<p class="description">Right-to-left languages such as Arabic, Persian, or Hebrew are supported.
-To change the direction of Material UI components you must follow the following steps.</p>
+<p class="description">Learn how to make Material UI components support right-to-left languages such as Arabic, Persian, Hebrew, and others.</p>

+## Introduction

+Following the guide below, you'll learn how to turn text-based components in Material UI to right-to-left.

+{{"demo": "Direction.js"}}

-## Steps
+## Basic setup

-### 1. HTML
+### Global approach

-Make sure the `dir` attribute is set on the `html` tag, otherwise native components will break:
+Set the `dir` attribute on the `html` tag to `rtl` as the first step to support right-to-left languages.

 ```html
 <html dir="rtl"></html>
 ```

-If you need to change the direction of the text at runtime, but React does not control the root HTML element, you may use the JS API:
+If your React app doesn't control the root HTML element and you want to change the text direction at runtime, use the JavaScript API.

 ```js
 document.dir = 'rtl';
 ```

-As an alternative to the above, you can also wrap your application (or part of it) in an element with the `dir` attribute.
+### Local approach

+To only make part of your app support right-to-left, use the `dir` attribute in that part's specific wrapper as an alternative to the global approach above.

+:::warning
-This, however, will not work correctly with portaled elements, such as Dialogs, as they will render outside of the element with the `dir` attribute.
+This won't work with portaled elements, such as Dialos, as they render outside of the element with the `dir` attribute.

-To fix the portaled components, add an explicit `dir` attribute to them:
+To fix it, make sure to add the `dir` attribute directly to them:

 ```jsx
 <Dialog dir="rtl">